 Advertising sales expenses consist of costs related to traditional advertising services, including salaries and benefits and commissions.
-Advertising sales expenses increased \$0.4 million, or 16%, primarily due to increased sales commissions and salaries.
+Advertising sales expenses increased \$0.1 million due to an increase in salaries.
 Service costs consist primarily of service personnel salaries and benefits, franchise fees, system utilities, internet service provider fees, maintenance and pole rent expense.
-The increase in service costs of \$2.4 million, or 16%, resulted primarily from an increase in labor costs related to personnel who had previously spent a majority of their time on capitalizable activities, who now as a result of the decrease in rebuild and upgrade activities, are spending their time on non-capitalizable activities.
+The increase in service costs of \$0.4 million, or 14%, resulted primarily from an increase in labor costs related to personnel who had previously spent a majority of their time on capitalizable activities, who now as a result of the decrease in rebuild and upgrade activities, are spending their time on non-capitalizable activities.

-Selling, general and administrative expenses.
-Selling, general and administrative expenses increased \$2.3 million, or 8%, to \$31.4 million for the three months ended March 31, 2003 from \$29.1 million for the three months ended March 31, 2002.
+Selling, General and Administrative Expenses.
+Selling, general and administrative expenses decreased by \$0.1 million, or 2%, from \$4.7 million for the three months ended March 31, 2002 to \$4.6 million for the three months ended March 31, 2003.
 Key components of expense as a percentage of revenues are as follows (dollars in thousands):